brettshollenberger/langgraph-ai-sdk/README.md

 };
 ```

-6. Tell langgraph-ai-sdk about your state and structured message schemas:
+5. Tell langgraph-ai-sdk about your state and structured message schemas (for intellisense and type safety):

 ```typescript
 import {